What does an apprenticeship involve?

 - Apprentices must be punctual, act professionally, and follow workplace rules and regulations

-- As with most full-time jobs, apprentices usually start on a probationary This means that certain standards of performance, professionalism and punctuality must be met for employment to continue after the probationary period
+- As with most full-time jobs, apprentices usually start on a probationary period.
+This means that certain standards of performance, professionalism and punctuality must be met for employment to continue after the probationary period.

 What support is available to apprentices?

 - Youthforce apprentices have an assigned tutor.
-Typically, tutors meet apprentices every 4-6 weeks to review their progress, set work, and discuss any other relevant
+Typically, tutors meet apprentices every 4-6 weeks to review their progress, set work, and discuss any other topics relevant to their development.

-- In the workplace, apprentices have a This is somebody who already works for the organisation and is assigned to provide ongoing support and development at work
+- In the workplace, apprentices have a mentor.
+This is somebody who already works for the organisation and is assigned to provide ongoing support and development at work.

-- Apprentices with additional learning needs or disabilities are eligible for extra This could be in the form of reasonable adjustments in the workplace, or extra funding for your training provider to pay for suitable facilities or resources
+- Apprentices with additional learning needs or disabilities are eligible for extra support.
+This could be in the form of reasonable adjustments in the workplace, or extra funding for your training provider to pay for suitable facilities or resources.